glutanimate/spotify_playlist_exporter/README.md

     #               PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
     #
     # USAGE:        Select all items in your Spotify playlist, copy them, and paste the output in the
     #               multiline entry field.
-Make sure to also enter a name for the playlist.
+Make sure to enter a name for the playlist.
 Then
     #               hit 'OK'.
     #
-    # WARNING:      Because the script queries the spotify webpage for each URL fetching track data
+    # WARNING:      Because the script queries each URL separately, fetching track data
     #               for larger playlists may take quite a while.

 ###Changelog